waikato-llm/audio-dataset-converter/plugins/from-txt-ac.md

                         The custom name to use for the logger, uses the plugin name by default (default: None) -i [INPUT ...], --input [INPUT ...]
-                        Path to the report file(s) to read; glob syntax is supported; Supported placeholders: {HOME}, {CWD},
+                        Path to the .txt file(s) to read; glob syntax is supported; Supported placeholders: {HOME}, {CWD},
                         {TMP} (default: None)
   -I [INPUT_LIST ...], --input_list [INPUT_LIST ...]
                         Path to the text file(s) listing the report files to use; Supported placeholders: {HOME}, {CWD}, {TMP}
                         (default: None)
+  --resume_from RESUME_FROM
-  --rel_path REL_PATH   The relative path to the audio files. (default: .)
+                        Glob expression matching the file to resume from, e.g., '*/012345.txt' (default: None) --rel_path REL_PATH   The relative path to the audio files. (default: .)
 ```